John Oliver Andrews

 Air Vice Marshal John Oliver Andrews, CB, DSO, MC1 (20 July 1896 – 29 May 1989) was an English flying ace of the First World War and later a senior officer in the Royal Air Force.
 He was credited with twelve aerial victories.
 His most significant victory was over German ace Stefan Kirmaier, although he also enjoyed some success against Max Immelmann and Manfred von Richthofen.
 He continued his military career through the Second World War, rising into increasingly responsible staff positions during the interwar years, then successively commanding two fighter groups during the war.
 His career was capped by his admission into the Order of the Bath.

 Early life and service

 John Oliver Andrews was a Manchester brewer's son.
-He attended Dame Alice Owen's School from 1908–1911, followed by attendance at Manchester High School from 1911–1912.
+He attended Dame Alice Owen's School from 1908 to 1911, followed by attendance at Manchester High School from 1911 to 1912.
 He joined The Royal Scots (Lothian Regiment), being commissioned a second lieutenant on 9 October 1914.